The Univalence Principle: Structured 1-categories

 Indiscernibilities at $O$ are exactly isomorphisms; the category underlying an unbiased monoidal category is univalent if the structure is univalent.

 A morphism of models for this theory is a strong monoidal functor (called ``weak'' in \cite[Def.~3.1.3]{higher-ops-higher-cats}). \end{example}

-\begin{example}[Unbiased symmetric monoidal categories] In \Cref{eg:cat-struc} we obtained a theory of symmetric monoidal categories from that of monoidal categories by adding, to the signature of the latter, a braiding operation.
+\begin{example}[Unbiased symmetric monoidal categories] In \cref{eg:cat-struc} we obtained a theory of symmetric monoidal categories from that of monoidal categories by adding, to the signature of the latter, a braiding operation.

-Another theory of symmetric monoidal categories is obtained by modifying the signature of \Cref{eg:unbiased-monoidal}; specifically by replacing finite \emph{ordered} sets there (given by natural numbers) by finite \emph{unordered} sets; this approach is analogous to that in \Cref{eg:species,eg:petri,eg:fat-sym-multicats}.
+Another theory of symmetric monoidal categories is obtained by modifying the signature of \cref{eg:unbiased-monoidal}; specifically by replacing finite \emph{ordered} sets there (given by natural numbers) by finite \emph{unordered} sets; this approach is analogous to that taken in \cref{eg:species} (and which will reappear in \cref{eg:petri,eg:fat-sym-multicats}).
 Concretely, this means that the family of tensor products is indexed by $\FinSet$ instead of $\Nat$, and the family $\gamma$ is parametrized by families of finite sets $[n]; [k_1],\ldots,[k_n]$; we have